Groggy1/PHP-movie-database/README.md

 * Download [PHP IMDb Scraper](http://web3o.blogspot.se/2010/10/php-imdb-scraper-for-new-imdb-template.html), tested with update June 10 - 2013
  * Copy it to the class/ directory
 * Change MySQL account information in file class/database.php
-* Run the install script located in the install directory, then remove it from the webserver (for safety)
+* Run the install script located in the install directory, then remove it from the webserver (for safety).
+It will setup the database and creat the users that was defined during installation with password "abc123"
 * When uploaded to your webpage will you need to make the director img/posters/ writable as it is the folder where the posters will be saved by the script

 TODO: